puresmash/be/README.md

 **Config files**

-Edit and rename all config files with `*_example*` filename, including client_secret_example.json, memberList_example.json and credentials_example.js.
+Edit and rename all config files with `*_example*` as its filename, including client_secret_example.json, memberList_example.json and credentials_example.js.
 The following section will go into details for each file.

 * The file `properties/memberList.json` is used to store team structure and the following is its example: